vmware-archive/bosh-google-cpi/blobstore_client/README.md

 * `secret` (required)
   Atmos password

+### Google Cloud Storage

+These are the options for the Blobstore client when provider is `google`:

+* `bucket_name` (required)
+  Name of the Google Cloud Storage bucket
+* `access_key_id` (optional, the blobstore client operates in read only mode if not present) Google Cloud Storage Access Key
+* `secret_access_key` (optional, the blobstore client operates in read only mode if not present) Google Cloud Storage Secret Access Key
+* `encryption_key` (optional)
+  Encryption key that is applied before the object is stored in Google Cloud Storage

 ### OpenStack Swift provider

 These are the options for the Blobstore client when provider is `swift`: